CURO: Curriculum Learning for Relative Overgeneralization: Methodology

 \section{Methodology}

 In this section, we present our approach called CUrriculum learning for Relative Overgeneralization (CURO) that aims to combine curriculum learning with MARL to better overcome relative overgeneralization (RO) in cooperative multi-agent tasks.
-We start by describing how we generate source tasks that are tailored to the current ability of the learning agent in CURO.
-We then discuss the transfer learning method used in CURO, which combines value function transfer with buffer transfer to enable more efficient knowledge transfer between intermediate tasks in the curriculum.